Modern Slavery Act | Smurfit Kappa

 OUR BUSINESS

-Smurfit Kappa (‘SKG’), a FTSE 100 company, is one of the leading providers of paper-based packaging solutions in the world, operating across 35 countries with approximately 47,000 employees in over 350 production sites and revenue of €12.8 billion in 2022.
-The Group headquarters is located in Ireland and have subsidiary operations located in 22 countries in Europe and 13 in the Americas.
-SKG announced that it had completed its exit from the Russian market on 20th March 2023.
-In Europe we are the leader by production volume in corrugated packaging and containerboard and in Latin America, we are the only large-scale pan-regional player.
-More information on our locations can be found on website here
+Smurfit Kappa (‘SKG’), a FTSE 100 company, is one of the leading providers of paper-based packaging solutions in the world, operating across 36 countries with approximately 47,000 employees in over 350 production sites and revenue of €11.3 billion in 2023.
+The Group headquarters is located in Ireland, and we have subsidiary operations located in 22 countries in Europe, 13 in the Americas and one in Africa.
+In Europe we are the leader by production volume in corrugated packaging and containerboard and in Latin America, we are the only large-scale pan-regional player More information on our locations can be found on website here.

 The Group is organised into two operating segments: 1) Europe and 2) the Americas.
 The two segments are each highly integrated.
 They include a system of mills and plants that primarily produce a full line of containerboard that is converted into corrugated containers within each segment.
-In addition, the Europe segment also produces other types of paper, such as solidboard, sack kraft paper, machine glazed (‘MG’) and graphic paper, and other paper-based packaging, such as honeycomb, solidboard packaging and folding cartons; and bag-in-box packaging.
+In addition, the Europe segment also produces other types of paper, such as , sack kraft paper, machine glazed (‘MG’) and graphic paper, and other paper-based packaging, such as honeycomb, solidboard packaging and folding cartons; and bag-in-box packaging.
 The Americas segment, which includes a number of Latin American countries and the United States, also comprises forestry; other types of paper, such as boxboard and sack paper; and paper-based packaging, such as folding cartons, honeycomb and paper sacks.

-Our business in numbers *:
+Our business in numbers:

 • 68k forestry plantations (hectares)

-• 46 fibre sourcing
+• 45 fibre sourcing

 • 35 mills

-• 243 converting plants
+• 242 converting plants

 • 33 other production facilities